vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 6
 ```

-I have no idea how you'd implement this in Python, but I can guarantee it's not
+I have no idea how you'd do this in Python, but I can guarantee it's not
 general either.

 Finally, let's look at the `IO` type, which I find a bit scary.
 I don't really